-AMCO - Asset Management Company S.p.A. (hereinafter the "Company" or "AMCO" or "AMCO S.p.A." or the "Parent Company") is a Financial Intermediary pursuant to Art.
-106 of the Consolidated Banking Law (Testo Unico Bancario - TUB), specialised in the management and recovery of impaired loans.
+AMCO - Asset Management Company S.p.A. (hereinafter also "Company" or "AMCO" or "AMCO S.p.A.") is a Financial Intermediary pursuant to Art.
+106 of the Consolidated Banking Law (Testo Unico Bancario - TUB), specialised in the management and recovery of non-performing loans.